DesignLiquido/xslt-processor/README.md

 makes XSLT uniformly available whenever the browser's native XSLTProcessor() is not available such as in node.js or in web workers.

-XSLT-processor is a modernized version of the Google's [AJAXSLT](https://github.com/4031651/ajaxslt) which was written before XSLTProcessor() became available in browsers.
+XSLT-processor builds on Google's [AJAXSLT](https://github.com/4031651/ajaxslt) which was written before XSLTProcessor() became available in browsers, but the code base has been updated to comply with ES2015+ and to make it work outside of browsers.

 This implementation of XSLT operates at the DOM level on its input documents.
 It internally uses a DOM implementation to create the